incrys/Time-Recorder/README.md

 # Marcatempo

-> MArcatempo per piccole aziende
+> Marcatempo per piccole aziende

 *Read this in other languages: [English](README.EN.md).*